ballerina-platform/module-ballerinax-moesif/ballerina/README.md

 ```

-4. To enable the extension and publish metrices to Moesif, add the following to the `Config.toml` when running your program.
+4. To enable the extension and publish metrics to Moesif, add the following to the `Config.toml` when running your program.
 ```toml
 [ballerina.observe]
 metricsEnabled=true